Open-Systems-Pharmacology/OSPSuite.Documentation/Japanese_Population/Report.md

 # 1. Executive Summary

-A knowledge-driven PBPK population for Japanese was successfully developed.
 Anatomical and physiological maturation from birth to 30 years of life were informed based on literature information and subsequently integrated into a whole-body PBPK approach.
+Thereby, a knowledge-driven PBPK population database for Japanese was successfully developed.
+This methodology enables an age-dependent description of concentration-time profiles from birth to 30 years of age.

-Besides comprehensive information on most parameters, no studies matching the inclusion criteria were retrieved for muscle, skin and the gastrointestinal organs.
-In contrast to studies on change in organ volume during the aging process, studies on blood-flow rates and CO distribution were sparse or used questionable analytical methods.
-Here, knowledge from Europeans was derived to inform the PBPK database.
+Comprehensive data was retrieved for most model parameters which allowed to inform the physiological and anatomical maturation from birth to early adulthood.
+No studies matching the inclusion criteria were retrieved for muscle, skin and the gastrointestinal organs.
+In contrast to studies on change in organ volume during the aging process, studies on blood-flow rates and cardiac output distribution were sparse or used questionable analytical methods.
+Here, knowledge from Europeans was derived to inform the PBPK population database.
 In addition, model-specific parameters such as vascular, interstitial or cellular organ fractions were assumed to be equal between Europeans and Japanese.

-In this study, parameters relevant to a PBPK approach were gathered by a comprehensive review of the literature, and they were integrated into a knowledge-driven PBPK approach for Japanese that captures whole-body physiology.
-This methodology enables an age-dependent description of concentration-time profiles from birth to 30 years of age.

 # 2. Introduction

-Ethnic-related physiological differences are known and many of these can significantly affect drug pharmacokinetics (PK).
-Lower plasma volume, for example, can result in higher volume of distribution of hydrophilic drugs.
-The lower glomerular filtration rate (GFR) can increase the clearance of renally eliminated drugs, and with lower in albumin and α1-acidic glycoprotein (AAG) plasma concentrations, the fraction unbound (fu) of a drug can be higher than in caucausians than in Japanese, which may have critical implications for highly protein-bound drugs, especially if the drug has a narrow therapeutic range.
-Consequently, dose adjustments can be indicated for Japanese populations for a variety of drugs.
+Ethnic-related physiological differences are known and many of them can significantly affect drug pharmacokinetics (PK).
+Consequently, dose adjustments can be indicated for certain populations for a variety of drugs.

 One approach that may contribute to close this knowledge gap is physiologically-based pharmacokinetic (PBPK) modeling.
 PBPK models rely on *a priori* knowledge on physiological processes and integrate them within a mechanistic framework, which allows the prediction of absorption, distribution, metabolism, and excretion (ADME) properties of a drug ([Kuepfer et al., 2016](# 6.
 References)).
 Such models have proven to be a useful tool for predicting drug PK in various special populations, in particular preterm neonates ([Claassen et al., 2015](# 6.
 References)), children ([Maharaj et al., 2013](# 6.
 References)), elderly ([Schlender et al., 2016](# 6.
 References)), renally or hepatically impaired patients ([Edginton and Willmann, 2008](# 6.
 References)).
 Integral to these models is the vast amount of anatomical and physiological data underlying the model structure.

-The objective of this analysis was to provide a Japanese PBPK database based on literature information that accounts for changes in anatomical and physiological parameters from newborn children to adults.
+This analysis provides a Japanese PBPK population database based on literature information that accounts for changes in anatomical and physiological parameters from newborn children to adults.

-## 2.1 Goal and Objectives

-The objective of this project was the development of a PBPK population model for Japanese individuals that considers typical anatomical and physiological conditions.
 Therefore, the literature was reviewed with a focus on physiological characteristics in Japanese subjects from birth to adulthood.
 The goal of this part was to bridge an existing PBPK approach for Europeans based on the International Commission on Radiological Protection (ICRP) report ([Valentin, 2002](# 6.
 References)) to the Japanese population to encompass the full course of healthy maturation in this population.

 # 3. Modeling strategy and workflow

-## 3.1  Japanese PBPK database development
+## 3.1  Japanese PBPK population database development

-First, a systemic literature search was carried out to collect relevant anatomical and physiological study data required for developing of a Japanese PBPK database.
+First, a systemic literature search was carried out to collect relevant anatomical and physiological study data required for developing of a Japanese PBPK population database.
 Literature data were analyzed if they met specific inclusion criteria.
 For each parameter, a batch of mathematical functions was subsequently fitted to the data.
-In a final step, the best performing functions were selected and implemented in a PBPK database for Japanese.
-Figure 4‑1 schematically illustrates this workflow.
+In a final step, the best performing functions were selected and implemented in a PBPK poplation database for Japanese. **Figure 3‑1** schematically illustrates this workflow.

 ![1565705246059](Images/Workflow.png)

-**Figure** **4****‑****1** Workflow of this study**.**
+**Figure** **3‑1** Workflow of this study**.**